 You may have accumulated funds in your company pension plan, IRA or other private retirement account which are beyond your needs or potentially subject to the federal excise tax on over-funded retirement plans.
 It may be convenient and beneficial to make a current or future charitable gift toe KEET TV from those accounts.

 A residence, vacation home, farm, acreage, or vacant lot may have so appreciated in value through the years that its sale would mean a sizeable capital gains tax.
 By making a gift of this property instead, you would avoid the capital gains tax and receive a charitable deduction for the full fair market value of the property.

 Any of the planned giving ideas discussed here can become an enduring tribute to a family member or other loved one.
 A member of the KEET TV planned giving staff would be glad to assist you in choosing an appropriate commemoration for your gift in memory or honor of someone special.
 In addition, you may want to celebrate a special event - a birthday, anniversary, graduation, bar mitzvah, holiday, etc. - by making a gift to public broadcasting in honor or memory of a loved one.
 Such gifts bring pleasure to those who otherwise may not be able to contribute.

-For further information on any of these giving plans, please contact KEET TV Director of Major Gifts Karen Barnes by email using our contact form by telephone at 707.445.0813, or by mail at KEET TV, P.O.
+For further information on any of these giving plans, please contact Karen Barnes by email using our contact form, by telephone at 707.445.0813, or by mail at KEET TV, P.O.
 Box 13, Eureka, CA, 95502.

 This is not intended as tax or legal advice.
-For advice and assistance in specific cases, the services of an attorney or other professional advisor should be obtained.
+For advice and assistance in specific cases, the services of an attorney or other professional adviser should be obtained.